SpeysideHEP/spey/README.md

 yields for signal and background samples and ``background_unc`` shows the absolute uncertainties on the background events i.e. :math:`2.0\pm1.1` in this particular case.
-Note that we also introduced ``analysis`` and ``xsection`` information which are optional where the ``analysis`` indicates a unique identifier for the statistical model and ``xsection`` is the cross-section value of the signal which is only used for the computation of the excluded cross-section value.
+Note that we also introduced ``analysis`` and ``xsection`` information which are optional where the ``analysis`` indicates a unique identifier for the statistical model, and ``xsection`` is the cross-section value of the signal, which is only used for the computation of the excluded cross-section value.

 During the computation of any probability distribution, Spey relies on the so-called "expectation type".